xtineskim/gateway-api/geps/gep-3139/index.md

 Read the [gRPC docs on more details](https://grpc.io/docs/what-is-grpc/core-concepts/#rpc-life-cycle)

+### gRPC with Proxy
-Most implementations have a proxy for gRPC to implement Gateway API, as listed in [GEP 1742](https://gateway-api.sigs.k8s.io/geps/gep-1742/#background-on-implementations).
+Currently, Gateway API implementations utilize a proxy (different proxies are listed in [GEP 1742](https://gateway-api.sigs.k8s.io/geps/gep-1742/#background-on-implementations)).
 Implementations rely on either Envoy, Nginx, F5 BigIP, Pipy, HAProxy, Litespeed, or Traefik as their proxy.

-Below is a sequence diagram of the timeouts from a client (outside the cluster), to the gateway (a proxy implementation), then to a service over HTTP/2 connection:
+Below is a (generic) sequence diagram of gRPC timeouts from a client (outside the cluster), to the gateway (a proxy implementation), then to a service over an HTTP/2 connection:

 ```mermaid
 sequenceDiagram